 Payments to Affiliates.
-In 2008, the Company purchased approximately \$7.7 million of services and equipment from a company whose chairman, Ken Jones, serves as a member of the Compensation Committee.
+In 2008, the Company purchased approximately \$7.7 million of services and equipment from a company whose nonexecutive chairman, Ken Jones, serves as a member of the Compensation Committee.
+Mr. Jones and Mr. Hasler are minority stockholders of this company.